Robert Piguet 1944 EDP

 Bandit

 Robert Piguet Bandit is an Eau de Parfum launched in 1944, created by Germaine Cellier.
 Bandit opens with Bergamot, Orange, Neroli, and Ylang-Ylang, settles into a heart of Rose, Jasmine, Violet, and Tuberose, and dries down to a base of Musk, Leather, Amber, and Vetiver.
-Robert Piguet's Bandit carries an Acquired verdict, a aromatic-led wear.
+Robert Piguet's Bandit carries an Acquired verdict, an aromatic-led wear.

 Bandit is a brazen, unapologetically 'vintage' leather chypre.
 It's wildly divisive - some find it a masterful, sexy statement, others a screeching, dank relic.
 Definitely not a blind buy, this one's for the bold.